HoangHaiPham/DataEngineerZoomCamp/week_3_data_warehouse/homework/homework.md

 - Partition by pickup_datetime Cluster on affiliated_base_number
 - Partition by pickup_datetime Partition by affiliated_base_number
 - Partition by affiliated_base_number Cluster on pickup_datetime

+> Answer: Partition by pickup_datetime, cluster on Affiliated_base_number

 ## Question 5: